 No one has to smoke, but everyone has to eat.
 So, there’s an additional opportunity cost to eating unhealthy foods, beyond just how bad they themselves may be for our health.
 Every Twinkie we put in our mouth is a missed opportunity to eat something healthier.

-This video is part of an experiment to find ways to appeal to those new to the site.
-So much of what I do is targeted towards those who already know the basics, but in the user survey about a thousand of you filled out a few weeks ago, many of you asked for me to take a step back, and do some videos targeted more towards those new to evidence-based nutrition.
+This video is meant to help those who are new to the site.
+Many of you asked for me to take a step back and do some videos targeted more towards those new to evidence-based nutrition.

 So, with the volunteer help of videographer Grant Peacock, I came up with ten introductory and overview-type videos for both new users to orient themselves, and for long-time users to introduce people to the site.